argoproj/argo-cd/docs/user-guide/multiple_sources.md

 The result will be `$valuesrepo/dev/values.yaml` copied over to the helm repository's root as `env-values.yaml`.

-The plugin section tells the plugin about the location and name of the extra values file in an environment variable, and using that it's passed as `helm template (...) -f $ARGOCD_ENV_VALUES | our-faveorite-plugin`, and thus our manifest is generated in a multisource setup, processed through a plugin.
+The plugin section tells the plugin about the location and name of the extra values file in an environment variable, and using that the value file from the other source passed as `helm template (...) -f $ARGOCD_ENV_VALUES | our-faveorite-plugin`, and thus our manifest is generated in a multisource setup, processed through a plugin.

 ### Copying a directory structure